Tremont in Itawamba County, Mississippi — The American South (East South Central)

 Location.
 34° 14.114′ N, 88° 15.737′ W. Marker is in Tremont, Mississippi, in Itawamba County.
 Marker is at the intersection of Mississippi Route 178 and Stone Drive, on the left when traveling west on State Route 178.
 Touch for map.
 Marker is at or near this postal address: 10130 Hwy 178 East, Tremont MS 38876, United States of America.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Oakland Normal Institute (approx. 3.9 miles away); The Cedars (approx. 8.6 miles away); Aeolian Grove (approx. 8.6 miles away); Early Church Site (approx. 8.7 miles away); Fulton Grammar School (approx. 8.7 miles away); Jimmie Lunceford (approx. 8.8 miles away); Fulton (approx. 8.8 miles away); Itawamba Community College (approx. 9 miles away).
+Bankhead Highway (approx. 0.2 miles away); Oakland Normal Institute (approx. 3.9 miles away); The Cedars (approx. 8.6 miles away); Aeolian Grove Early Church Site (approx. 8.7 miles away); Fulton Grammar School (approx. 8.7 miles away); Jimmie Lunceford (approx. 8.8 miles away); Fulton (approx. 8.8 miles away).
+Touch for a list and map of all markers in Tremont.

 Regarding Tammy Wynette.
 I have uploaded a pic similar to the poster's pic #8 to show that the marker is not at the original coords.